-- Add the constraint in the editable constraints grid or open the Set Minimum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Min delay. - Click the icon. - Right-click Min delay in the Constraint Browser. - Double-click any field in the Minimum Delay Constraints grid.
+- 1. Add the constraint in the editable constraints grid or open the Set Minimum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Min delay.

+- Right-click Min delay in the Constraint Browser. - Double-click any field in the Minimum Delay Constraints grid.